mikeyaworski/Utility-Discord-Bot/README.md

 1. Install Docker and run `docker-compose up` to run the bot.
 That's it.

 1. You can opt to not use Docker and instead run `npm run dev`.
 By doing this, Docker will no longer deploy Postgres for you, so you will have errors connecting to a database.
 To solve this, you can easily use your production database instead by following step 3.

+1. Make sure you are using Node v14 or above, since some of our dependencies require this.

 ## Environment Variables
 Fill in your own `DISCORD_BOT_CLIENT_ID` and `DISCORD_BOT_TOKEN` for development / your bot deployment.